nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 Where ``<certificate_serial>`` is your certificate's serial number in hex.

-Once the script creates the :file:`provision.csv` file, visit the `Provision Devices`_ page in the nRF Cloud portal to provision the device.
+Once the script creates the :file:`provision.csv` file, visit the `Bulk Onboard Devices`_ page in the nRF Cloud portal to onboard the device.
-Provisioning registers the device with nRF Cloud, allowing it to use any nRF Cloud services through CoAP, MQTT, or REST connectivity.
+Onboarding registers the device with nRF Cloud, allowing it to use any nRF Cloud services through CoAP, MQTT, or REST connectivity.

 .. _nrf_cloud_multi_service_building_and_running: